Implementation

 - TDD workflow - Red (failing tests), Green (implement to pass), Refactor (design principles).
 Especially critical for infrastructure code with nested data structures

-Playbook Source:
+Playbook Source

-- Patterns are managed via PQ queries: (-> (proven :min 3) (:take 10))
+- Proven patterns: (-> (proven :min 3) (:take 10))

-- Domain-specific patterns: (-> (activate "query" :boost (lisp nix)) (:take 5))
+- Domain-specific: (-> (activate "query" :boost (lisp nix)) (:take 5))

 Next Steps